 After harrying the Stony Shore, Theon changes Balon's plan and captures Winterfell.
 The news of the seizures of Winterfell and Moat Cailin changes Robb's plans and forces him to return to the north.
-Moat Cailin is eventually besieged by northmen after Victarion brings most of his men back to the Iron Islands for the kingsmoot.
+Moat Cailin is eventually besieged and taken by a Bolton-led northern army after Victarion brings most of his men back to the Iron Islands for the kingsmoot.

 - ↑ 1.0 1.1 A Game of Thrones, Chapter 55, Catelyn VIII.